Set Up Storyly Bar

 }

 StoryGroupViewFactory calls createView and getSize functions whenever a new view is required.
-It will request an instance of your view for each of the story groups while creating the StorylyView.
-Therefore, each story group is associated with different instances of your view.
-Note that, Storyly SDK uses UICollectionView to show lists so that a new view is not required for each time, recycled views will be used.
+It will request an instance of your view for each of the Story Groups while creating the StorylyView.
+Therefore, each Story Group is associated with different instances of your view.
+Note that Storyly SDK uses UICollectionView to show lists so that a new view is not required for each time recycled views will be used.

 Story Group View